BioButterfly/Animate.css_jQuery.appear.js_combination/README.md

 - - - -

-Add "animated" class to the html tag you want to animate.
+Add `animated` class to the html tag you want to animate.

 ..now add attributes:
 * data-fx(required)